2.1 – Dual View

 And here is another new headline which talks about hawkish stance.

 Inflation – Inflation, as you may know, is the rate at which the prices of basic goods and services increase over time.
-If inflation increases, then it means the cost of basic necessities is increasing, therefore this affects the day to day living of the common man.
+If inflation increases, then it means the cost of necessities is increasing, therefore this affects the day to day living of the common man.
 Given this, the central bank strives hard to keep inflation in control.
 The link between inflation and currency movement is a bit tricky.

 One of the direct mechanisms to curb inflation is by tweaking the interest rates.
 If the inflation is perceived as high, then the central bank is likely to take a hawkish stance and increase the interest rates.